elitonnmelo/TPSE/lista_bitWise/lista_bitWise.md

 # 5. Write a program that counts the number of bits set in an integer.
 For example, the number 5 (decimal), which is 0000000000000101 (binary), has two bits set.

 ## RESPOSTAS EM ARQUIVOS SEPARADO (contadorBinario.c)

+# 6. Write a program that takes a 32-bit integer (long int) and splits it into eight 4-bit values.
+(Be careful of the sign bit.)

+## RESPOSTAS EM ARQUIVOS SEPARADO (longBinario.c)